NIER-BIAN/Chatter/README.md

      "appId": "YOUR_APP_ID"
    }
    ```
-  Last but not least, under Build → Authentication on the left-hand menu, enable anonymous authentication.

 4. **Run the app locally:**

    ```bash
    npm run start
    ```

-Note this project made use of virtual devices via Android Studio as emulators for testing.
+5. Set up  Expo-Go on your own mobile device or a virtual device via Android Studio.

 ---